Labradoodle vs. Goldendoodle — Which Doodle Breed Is Right For You?

 The average lifespan for a Goldendoodle is said to be between 10-15 years.

-While these two breeds share a number of similarities, including the same parent that makes them a “doodle,” there are a number of differences between them — from size ranges (a Labradoodle tends to be larger) to health issues (watch out for bloat in Goldendoodles!), and even slight temperament differences.
+While these two breeds share a number of similarities, including the same parent that makes them a “doodle,” there are a number of differences to consider in area of labradoodle vs. goldendoodle — from size ranges (a Labradoodle tends to be larger) to health issues (watch out for bloat in Goldendoodles!), and even slight temperament differences.
 Whichever you choose to be right for you, adding one of these beloved breeds to your family will bring big energy and big love!